MLortki/ADA2018-Project-Quality-of-Space-AMG/README.md

 A list of research questions you would like to address during the project.

 - How to model quality of space on a postal code level in Switzerland?
-- How well does quality of life in Swiss cities correlate with insurance data?
+- Correlation of quality of life (as defined by green ares, density, number of cafes/restaurants etc.) with insurance data?
-- From the insurance data, which of the factors best predict quality of space?
+- Identifying  factors best predict quality of space?
 - More specifically, how does modelling (distribution) change across Switzerland’s large cities?
 - Can we observe socio-economic patterns or urban trends?